cedar-policy/rfcs/README.md

 In short, to get a major feature added to Cedar, you must first get the RFC merged into the RFC repo as a markdown file.
 At that point the RFC is 'active' and may be implemented with the goal of eventual inclusion into Cedar.

-* Work on your proposal in a markdown file based on the template (<https://github.com/cedar-policy/rfcs/blob/main/template.md>).
+* Work on your proposal in a markdown file based on the template (<https://github.com/cedar-policy/rfcs/blob/main/0000-template.md>).
 Put care into the details: RFCs that do not present convincing motivation, demonstrate understanding of the impact of the design, or are disingenuous about the drawbacks or alternatives tend to be poorly-received.
-Copy your markdown file in `text/my-feature.md`, where my-feature is descriptive.
+Copy your markdown file into `text/0000-my-feature.md`, where my-feature is descriptive.
 * Fork this repository and create a PR with your markdown file.
-We will use the PR to provide feedback, and to come to a consensus on whether the RFC should be accepted.
-Revisions to the RFC based on feedback should all be done in the same PR.
+Once you have a PR, fill in the number in your filename with the PR number (e.g., `0003-my-feature.md` for PR #3).
+We will use this PR to provide feedback and to come to a consensus on whether the RFC should be accepted.
+Revisions to the RFC based on feedback should be done in the same PR.
 * Eventually, the Cedar core team will decide whether the RFC is a candidate for inclusion in Cedar.
   * For every RFC, we will have a 1 week final comment period (FCP) before accepting or rejecting the RFC.
 This means that once a core member of the team has commented confirming that we will accept/reject, an RFC PR must have no new substantial discussion for 1 week before we take one of the actions below.
   * An RFC may be rejected at the close of its FCP.
 A member of the Cedar core team will then close the RFC PR.